jidongbsu/cs333/labs/mitnick/README.md

 This screenshot shows the command:
 ![alt text](lab-mitnick-packet1.png "first packet")

-step 6.2: right after the above command, netwox would show us the sequence number of this SYN packet, let's say it's x.
-Then in wireshark, identify the SYN-ACK packet coming from the victim server to the victim client and find out its sequence number, let's say it's y.
+step 6.2: right after the above command, switch to wireshark, and we need to find the **sequence number** of this SYN packet (goes from the victim client to the victim server), let's say it's x.
+Then in wireshark, identify the SYN-ACK packet coming from the victim server to the victim client and find out its **sequence number**, let's say it's y.
 Now we send the ACK packet to complete the TCP 3-way handshake.

 ```console
 # sudo netwox 40 --tcp-ack --ip4-src 172.16.77.128 --ip4-dst 172.16.77.129 --tcp-src 1023 --tcp-dst 514 --tcp-acknum y+1 --tcp-seqnum x+1